GoogleCloudPlatform/community/tutorials/using-prometheus-jmx-monitor-java/index.md

         hello        LoadBalancer   10.47.242.246   34.73.69.237   80:31374/TCP   62s
         kubernetes   ClusterIP      10.47.240.1     <none>         443/TCP        37m

-1. When the external IP is provisioned, open a browser window using the external IP address as the URL.
+1. When the external IP address is provisioned, open a browser window using the external IP address as the URL.

     For example, using the value from above: `http://34.73.69.237`.